Skip to main content

 Training

 As a partner university in the WRDTP, all social science PhD researchers at the University of Leeds can access training offered by the WRDTP, regardless of their funding source.
+The WRDTP also run a Supervisor's Development programme, which can be accessed by any University of Leeds PGR supervisors in the Social Sciences.

 Find out more about Leeds research degrees.